 The difficulty in calculating the minimum inductor size needed is that you must first know whether the switcher will be in continuous or discontinuous mode at the critical point where switch current is 1.5A.
 The first step is to use the following formula to calculate the load current where the switcher must use continuous mode.
-If your load current is less than this, use the discontinuous mode formula to calculate minimum inductor needed.
-If load current is higher, use the continuous mode formula.
+If your load current is less than this, use the discontinuous mode formula to calculate the minimum inductor value needed.
+If the load current is higher, use the continuous mode formula.